ENTER YOUR EMAIL ADDRESS TO UNLOCK

 An oral glucose tolerance test or gastric emptying study test are two options for testing.
 Your physician would need to order any additional testing.

-To confirm a diagnosis of late dumping (postprandial hyperinsulinemic hypoglycemia), one must be having symptoms a year out from the surgery, keep a food journal, and have confirmatory lab work and testing.
+diagnosis of late dumping (postprandial hyperinsulinemic hypoglycemia), one must be having symptoms a year out from the surgery, keep a food journal, and have confirmatory lab work and testing.

 Does dumping syndrome ever go away?